Stargaze in stereo: Save $130 on the best astronomy binoculars for Prime Day

 Knowledge and Sports Deals Editor, BikePerfect Editor

-Rich has worked as a journalist and editor for over 24 years, beginning his career in Future's videogames division.
+Rich has been a journalist and editor for over 24 years, beginning his career in Future's videogames division.
 He's spent the last 12 years working in cycling media and is the editor of BikePerfect.com.
-Whether riding mountain bikes or surfing, Rich spends a great deal of time outdoors and enjoys watching the night sky when camping over in wild places.
-When indoors, you will likely find him devouring sci-fi films and TV, reading sci-fi novels, or playing the guitar (badly).
+Whether riding mountain bikes or surfing, Rich spends a great deal of time outdoors and enjoys watching the night sky when camping in wild places.
+When within four walls, you will likely find him watching sci-fi on the small screen, reading sci-fi novels, or playing the guitar (badly).